 We’ve worn eyeglasses with anti reflective coatings for over two decades, and have received advice from several optometrists about how best to clean them.
-How to clean anti glare glasses is not difficult once you understand how to safely handle them, which cleaners work the most gently and safely, and which cleaning cloths scratch the least.
+How to clean anti glare glasses is not hard once you learn how to safely handle them, which cleaners work the most gently and safely, and which cleaning cloths scratch the least.

-All of these are essential factors in preserving the expensive anti glare coating for as long as possible while providing a consistently clear, glare-free view.
+All of these are key factors in preserving the costly anti glare coating for as long as you can while giving a clear, glare-free view.

 Some people may choose not to purchase anti glare glasses due to their higher initial expense.
 But improvement in vision over non anti reflective glasses is quite noticeable and quite worthwhile.
 There’s less “haze” from internal lens light reflections with this technology, others can see your eyes better through anti glare glasses, and this optical tech will only improve over time.
 So we learned how to clean ours effectively, rather than abandon the technology altogether.

 Pick Good Lens Cleaning Cloths for Anti Glare Glasses